You may be able to boost how much CBD is absorbed if you take your supplement with certain types of foods.

 That means that food doesn’t need to be a consideration with other CBD consumption methods — such as inhalation (vaping or dabbing), sublingual administration (under the tongue), and topical application (directly onto the skin).

 When you vape or dab CBD, the cannabinoids are absorbed directly into the alveoli of the lungs and delivered right to the bloodstream, bypassing the digestive system.
-Products like Dixie Botanicals® CBD Vape Cartridge and CBD Vape Liquid are designed to be vaped, and Dixie Botanicals® Dab Oil can be used for dabbing.
+Products like Dixie Botanicals® CBD Vape Cartridge and CBD Vape Liquid are designed to be vaped, and Dixie Botanicals® CBD Isolate can be used for dabbing.